 President and CEO

 Dr. Koul served as a chief scientist with the National Research Council for over 20 years, leading efforts in cutting edge research related to high temperature structural materials for turbines.
-He has more than 115 publications in journals and conference proceedings, two patents, and published “High Temperature Structural Materials and Protective Coatings for Gas turbines” in 1994.
+He has more than 135 publications in journals and conference proceedings, two patents, and published “High Temperature Structural Materials and Protective Coatings for Gas turbines” in 1994.
 He was elected a fellow of the ASM International in 1994 for his contributions in the fields of superalloys and damage tolerance.
-He is a registered professional engineer in Ontario, Canada, a panel member of the US based IGTI and a board member of Met and MatTrans Journal.
+He is a registered professional engineer in Ontario, Canada, Past chair 3M Committee of the the US based IGTI and a board member of Met and MatTrans Journal.

 Mr. Tiku is the product development lead at LPTi.
 He is a software and a system integration specialist, and is responsible for the overall software development projects at LPTi including XactLIFETM based products and services.
 Mr. Tiku has been the technology prime at LPTi since 2002 and is the key member of our core Life Cycle Management – Expert Management System technology.